-Under the Policy, the Annual Report is to provide information on the number of complaints, and the number of resolutions through informal procedures, mediation activities and investigations.
-Table 1 sets out this information along with comparative information for 2009 (information for 2009 is for 7 months, from June to December).
+As required by the Policy, this Annual Report provides the number of complaints, and resolutions whether through informal procedures, mediation activities or investigations involving my office.
+Table 1 sets out this information along with comparative information for 2010 and 2011 calendar years.